meltyourface/blank/posts/Magical-practitioners/Ritual-for-Clairvoyant-Divination-through-Scrying/index.md

 **Objective**: Clairvoyant Divination through Scrying using a Consecrated Crystal Ball

-Ideal Lunar Phase: Full Moon or Waxing Gibbous (this will provide a strong lunar energy to enhance divination abilities)
+**Ideal Lunar Phase**: Full Moon or Waxing Gibbous (this will provide a strong lunar energy to enhance divination abilities)

-Ceremonial Attire: White or silver robes symbolizing purity and clarity, a pendant or amulet depicting the Eye of Horus or the Third Eye for enhanced psychic abilities, and a moonstone ring or bracelet for added lunar energy
+**Ceremonial Attire**: White or silver robes symbolizing purity and clarity, a pendant or amulet depicting the Eye of Horus or the Third Eye for enhanced psychic abilities, and a moonstone ring or bracelet for added lunar energy

 Ritual Preparation: